Getting Started

 reachability (default: 1) (default: 1)

-hevm test executes all solidity unit tests that make use of the ds-test assertion library (a.k.a Foundry tests).
+hevm test executes all solidity unit tests that make use of the std-test assertion library (a.k.a Foundry tests).
 It supports both foundry based (the default) and dapptools based projects.

 A more detailed introduction to symbolic unit tests with hevm can be found here.
-An overview of using ds-test for solidity testing can be found in the foundry book.
+An overview of using std-test for solidity testing can be found in the foundry book.

 hevm symbolic